APPPYYY/GraphQL/README.md

 }
 Contributing

-Contributions are welcome!
+Contributers are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.

 Fork the repository
 Create a feature branch